Klgibsonjr/readme-generator-nodejs/SampleREADME.md

   ## Installation

-  Input npm init to create a package.json.
-Then input npm install inquirer to install the neccessary package to run the application.
+  Run npm init to create a package.json.
+Then input npm install the necessary package to run the application.

   ---

   ## Usage

-  Input node index.js to initialize the application.
+  Run node index.js to initialize teh application.

   ---